 Colombia's tax system is based on a source-based system.
-National companies are subject to tax: the

-Colombian and foreign source income and capital gains.
-Foreign companies are only subject to tax on their Colombian source income and capital gains.
+Domestic companies are subject to tax on Colombian and foreign source income and capital gains.
+Foreign companies are subject to tax on their Colombian source income and capital gains.
 Permanent Establishments and branches must pay income tax on any Colombian and foreign source income that are attributable to them.

-The general rate of income tax is 32% for 2020, which will be decreasing gradually to 30% in the 2022 taxable year.
+The general rate of income tax is 35% for fiscal year 2025.

-The law also established an income tax surcharge for financial institutions.
-The surcharge is: 4% for 2020; 3% for 2021 and 3% for 2022.
+There is an income tax surcharge for financial institutions.
+The surcharge is 5% between 2023-2027.